Unit 731: Biological warfare

+Food items emerged as the preferred delivery mechanism for bacterial transmission.
+The unit maintained a stock of uncontaminated fruits.
+In a specific experiment conducted by Unit 731, typhoid was introduced into melons and cantaloupes.
+Following the contamination process, the bacterial density was measured.
+Once reaching a density level, the infected fruit was distributed to a small group of prisoners, with the objective of spreading typhoid throughout the entire group.

+Unit 731 conducted biological warfare field trials by attacking many Chinese civilian populations.
+During the period of 1940 to 1943, Japanese scientists found that using bacterial bombs for transmission was not effective, but they did find success in utilizing planes to spray microorganisms as a means of biological warfare delivery.
+Unit 100 also deployed aerial spraying methods akin to those examined by Unit 731.

 At least 12 large-scale bioweapon field trials were carried out, and at least 11 Chinese cities attacked with biological agents.
 An attack on Changde in 1941 reportedly led to approximately 10,000 biological casualties and 1,700 deaths among ill-prepared Japanese troops, in most cases due to cholera.
 Japanese researchers performed tests on prisoners with bubonic plague, cholera, smallpox, botulism, and other diseases.
 This research led to the development of the defoliation bacilli bomb and the flea bomb used to spread bubonic plague.
 Some of these bombs were designed with porcelain shells, an idea proposed by Ishii in 1938.

 These bombs enabled Japanese soldiers to launch biological attacks, infecting agriculture, reservoirs, wells, as well as other areas, with anthrax- and plague-carrier fleas, typhoid, cholera, or other deadly pathogens.
 During biological bomb experiments, researchers dressed in protective suits would examine the dying victims.
 Infected food supplies and clothing were dropped by airplane into areas of China not occupied by Japanese forces.
 In addition, poisoned food and candy were given to unsuspecting victims.
 Plague fleas, infected clothing, and infected supplies encased in bombs were dropped on various targets.
 The resulting cholera, anthrax, and plague were estimated to have killed at least 400,000 Chinese civilians.
 Tularemia was also tested on Chinese civilians.

 Due to pressure from numerous accounts of the biowarfare attacks, Chiang Kai-shek sent a delegation of army and foreign medical personnel in November 1941 to document evidence and treat the afflicted.
 A report on the Japanese use of plague-infected fleas on Changde was made widely available the following year but was not addressed by the Allied Powers until Franklin D. Roosevelt issued a public warning in 1943 condemning the attacks.